Heinrich Julius Holtzmann 1832-1910

 Turn off Pop-up blocker to insure hyperlinks work properly.

 The 19th c.
 German scholar whose masterpiece, The Synoptic Gospels: Their Origin & Historical Character (1863), established scholarly consensus in favor of the Two Source hypothesis.
-Born in Karlsruhe, Holtzmann became professor of NT at Heidelberg (1865-74) and then Strasbourg (1874-1904).
+Born in Karlsruhe as the son of a prominent theologian, Holtzmann became professor of NT at Heidelberg (1865-74) and then Strasbourg (1874-1904).
 He wrote extensive commentaries on the gospels & studies on other NT works.
 But his earlier work on the synoptic problem remains his major legacy.
-For it defined the source theory that has been the basis of most critical research on the synoptic gospels ever since.

 Other On-line resources: